jondeaton/al-folio/_posts/s6_reset.md

 ["Structured State Space Models for In-Context Reinforcement Learning"](https://arxiv.org/abs/2303.03982) See section 3.1 "Resettable S5" in this paper:

-Here we'll be considering how to acheive this
+Here we'll be considering how to acheive this, we introduce a new variable into the associative binary operation whcih has the meaning "is there a reset boundary anywhere in this segment".

 Care must be taken to retain the associativity of the binary operation when considering how to integrate boupndary resetting.
 With a naive implementaiton, we'll end up